12 Oct Agile or Waterfall – How to Make the Right Choice for Your Project

 Agile is clearly more popular than Waterfall.
 According to a 2019 report, about 97% of organizations are now practicing agile development methods.
 However, this isn’t just a popularity contest, and there are many other factors at play here.

 In this article, we will delve into the Agile vs Waterfall debate, discuss their pros & cons, and try to understand which project management methodology is a good fit for you.
 So let’s begin!

 What is the Waterfall Methodology?

 Among the software development approaches in question, Waterfall is certainly the more conventional of the two.
 It is linear, sequential, and typically comprises multiple phases, where only when a phase is complete, does the software development team move on to the next one.
-Moreover, the team may need the client’s approval after each phase before progressing to the next one.
+Moreover, the team may need the client’s approval before progressing to the next one.
 The methodology also generally flows in one direction (hence the name), meaning the team can’t go back to a previous stage without starting over.

 In this stage, the team does a quick assessment of the project, how they might go about executing it as well as the costs involved.

 The development team analyzes project requirements comprehensively, determines their feasibility, and documents all this information in a requirements document.